DimensionDataResearch/terraform-provider-ddcloud/README.md

  */

 provider "ddcloud" {
+	# User name and password can also be specified via DD_COMPUTE_USER and DD_COMPUTE_PASSWORD environment variables.
 	"username"				= "my_username"
 	"password"				= "my_password" # Watch out for escaping if your password contains characters such as "$".
 	"region"				= "AU" # The DD compute region code (e.g. "AU", "NA", "EU")